My Path

 -

-Though I’d stop short of calling it a superpower, I really excel at translating complexity into clarity without losing the nuance.
-I can tell a compelling story and build content systems that actually work for people.
+I excel at translating complexity into clarity without losing the nuance.
+I can tell a compelling story and build content systems that actually work for real people.
 My blind spot?
 I sometimes overthink the tone of a single sentence while the deadline taps its foot.
-It hasn’t always been easy, but I’ve learned to recognize that “almost there” is often the perfect stopping point.
+Still, I’ve come to trust that “almost there” often means I’ve already hit the target.
+That clarity beats perfection every time.

 -